stagetwo/tridion-core-service-end-points/README.md

 This recipe wraps up the Core Service calls so that you need to worry about which end point you are using.
 This decision can be made at application start using a method of your choosing e.g. Dependency Injection.

-I have exposed the following methods from the Core Service.
+We have exposed the following methods from the Core Service.

 - ReadSchemaFields
 - Read